raventid/coursera_learning/haskell/notes.md

 This text is a bit out of date, due to TypeInType in modern Haskell versions.
 I love progress!

+#### Morphisms
+If folds, or *catamorphisms*, let us break data structures down then unfolds let us build them up.
+There are, as with folds, a few different ways to unfold a data structure.
+Unfolding is called *anamorphism*.

 #### Imports
 imports:
 qualified to use alias name.